 Q: What is the ACHARAI Fellows Program (AFP)?

-The AFP is a personalized leadership development journey, offered through Na’aleh: The Hub for Leadership Learning that enables leaders to work closely with a cohort of peers, faculty and coaches.
-For ten months, approximately 20 Fellows learn leadership theory, discover inspiring Jewish texts, participate in transformative leadership coaching, network with top leaders in our Jewish community and discuss the diverse challenges of today’s Jewish leaders.
+AFP is a personalized leadership development journey, offered through Na’aleh: The Hub for Leadership Learning that enables leaders to work closely with a cohort of peers, faculty, and coaches.
+For eight months, approximately 18-20 Fellows learn leadership theory, discover inspiring Jewish texts, participate in transformative leadership coaching, network with top leaders in our Jewish community, and discuss the diverse challenges of today’s Jewish leaders.

 Q: Who is eligible to participate in the ACHARAI Fellows Program (AFP)?

-To participate in AFP, a leader must be next in line to become President of the Board of any Jewish non-profit in the Greater Baltimore area.
-Most Fellows start the program with 1-3 years until their terms as President begins, and some begin their terms as President during the AFP.
+To participate in AFP, a leader must be next in line to become President of the Board of any Jewish non-profit in the greater Baltimore area.
+Most Fellows start the program with 1-3 years until their term as President begins and, some, begin their terms as President during AFP.

-Q: What are the benefits of participating in and graduating from the AFP?
+Q: What are the benefits of participating in and graduating from AFP?

 Q: What is the structure of the ACHARAI Fellows Program?